rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/genotype_matrices.rst

 Loading genotype matrices from HDF5 files
 -----------------------------------------

 Genotype matrices in PyBrOpS can be exported to HDF5 files via the ``to_hdf5`` method.
 These files can later be read into PyBrOpS via the ``from_hdf5`` method.
-The example below illustrates loading a ``GenotypeMatrix`` into memory from an HDF5 file:
+The example below illustrates loading a ``DenseGenotypeMatrix`` into memory from an HDF5 file:

 .. code-block:: python